brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 How do Bitcoins get created?
 The answer here is *also* mining!

-However, [Bitcoin mining](https://en.bitcoin.it/wiki/Mining) does not involve any pick axes: it's purely digital.
+However, [Bitcoin mining](https://en.bitcoin.it/wiki/Mining) does not involve any pickaxes: it's purely digital.
 Any Bitcoin node that solves a computationally expensive math problem gets Bitcoin as a reward!
 Much like the stone mining, these math problems can take a long time to solve, and which node solves it first is mostly a matter of luck.
 However, once some lucky node